hasankarim18/ua-block-theme/README.md

+# blocks/src/Button this is one of the most important element

+1. You will learn how to use `Popover` to insert link
+2. How give class and select className using ColorPalette

 Instead of the "color" property in the "settings" object only having one property named "palette" - you can add additional properties like this to disable virtually all custom color options for all blocks:

 ```